chmike/posix_tai_time_converter/README.md

 ## API

-**`int paconv_load_leap_seconds(const char *leap_second_list_file_name)`**
+**`int paconv_init(const char *file_name)`**

-The `paconv_load_leap_seconds` function loads the leap second list from the file whose name is given as argument.
-It returns 0 if it succeeds and -1 in case of failure.
-It is required to call this function before any of the conversion functions.
+The `paconv_init` function initializes paconv by loading the leap second list needed for the conversion.
+If `file_name` is NULL, it tries to load them from the files "/usr/share/zoneinfo/leap-seconds.list" or "/usr/share/zoneinfo/leapseconds".

-On Debian and derived systems, the path to the file is `/usr/share/timezone/leap-second.list`.
-It it updated by the operating system.
-On other systems, the user is responsible to download the file with the command `wget https://www.ietf.org/timezones/data/leap-seconds.list`.
+If the OS doesn't have one of these files, you'll have to download the file from https://www.ietf.org/timezones/data/leap-seconds.list with a simple `wget` command and provid the path to the file as argument.
-It is suggested to use a cron job to automatically update this file in June and December.
+A cron job executed every six months may keep it up to date.

 **`const time_t paconv_invalid`**